 However, the Wire Act in its more restrictive reading, also states that the prohibitions are not limited to sports contests only.
 In other words, any online gambling activity can fall under the legal barraging of the DoJ.

 Some states have taken the fight to the enemy, with NJ, Pennsylvania, and New Hampshire threatening lawsuits, and NH actually lodging a handful.
 Meanwhile, the uncertainty around the future of the Wire act can affect the prospects of NYS to legalize its online poke.

 Will New York Regulate Online Poker?

 You don’t hear much about online gambling plans coming out of Albany, but that doesn’t mean work isn’t underway.
 The current New York government has shown little opposition to gambling expansion, and poker is especially popular in the Empire State.
 It would be very surprising if New Jersey and other states came online and New York did not quickly follow.

-With that said, New York is obviously behind states like New Jersey insomuch that no bill has been proposed and a coalition of support for regulation of online gambling has yet to publicly emerge.
+With that said, New York is obviously behind states like New Jersey insomuch that no bill has been passed and a coalition of support for regulation of online gambling has only now emerged publicly.

 Yes.
 Even though there are no NY card rooms directly in the state, many offshore poker sites accept New York players and allow them to play.
 As someone residing in the Empire State you can rest assured that you will benefit from a quality poker experience with the help of the top cardrooms catering to US players and NY specifically.